haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 Staff, very rare (requires attunement by a sorcerer, warlock, or wizard) This staff can be wielded as a magic quarterstaff that grants a +2 bonus to attack and damage rolls made with it.
 While holding it, you gain a +2 bonus to Armor Class, saving throws, and spell attack rolls.
  86–00 A spatial rift sends each creature and object within 180 feet of the sphere, including the sphere, to a random plane of existence.
- Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 243

 The staff has 20 charges for the following properties.
 The staff regains 2d8 + 4 expended charges daily at dawn.
 If you expend the last charge, roll a d20.
 On a 1, the staff retains its +2 bonus to attack and damage rolls but loses all other properties.
 On a 20, the staff regains 1d8 + 2 charges.
 Power Strike.
 When you hit with a melee attack using the staff, you can expend 1 charge to deal an extra 1d6 force damage to the target.